Quick Tips for Getting Started

 - After the assessment, students are automatically placed into the online differentiated curriculum at their individual level.
 The transition is seamless.

-- How will I know what skills students are working on in the curriculum?
+- How will I know which skills students are working on in the curriculum?

-- Istation reports identify the cycle of instruction for each student.
+- Istation reports identify the cycle or unit of instruction for each student.
 The skills taught in each cycle are available to users after logging in to the Web site.

 - Each student will work on his or her level and progress as he or she displays mastery.
-Because of the spiraling of skills from cycle to cycle, teachers do not assign student activities.
+Because of the spiraling of skills within reading cycles or math domains, teachers do not assign student activities.

-- Istation’s online curriculum is organized into cycles of instruction.
+- Istation’s online reading curriculum is organized into cycles of instruction.
 The cycles represent layers of skills that students need to become successful readers.
-The entire curriculum is built on the science of learning to read and reading to learn while emphasizing critical skills supported by research.
+Similarly, Istation’s online math curriculum in organized by instructional domains.
+The domains are designed to spiral through math skills, guiding learners toward a deeper understanding of mathematics.
+The entire curriculum is built on the science of learning while emphasizing critical skills supported by research.

 - How does the online curriculum differentiate for each student?

-- Embedded assessments determine whether students are ready to move ahead or whether students will benefit from the reteaching of skills.
+- Embedded assessments determine whether students are ready to move ahead or will benefit best from the reteaching of skills.